 Put Your Merchandise In Its Natural Setting

-Visually merchandise your products so that your shoppers can actually see them in the environment they are meant to be.
+Visually merchandise your products so that your shoppers can see them in the environment they are meant to be.
 The lighting and textures should make sense for the particular item you are trying to offer.
-For example, if you’re trying to sell plates or glassware, then you should display floor samples on an actual kitchen table.
+For example, if you’re trying to sell plates or glassware, you should display floor samples on a kitchen table.
 Skip the fluorescent bulbs that they used in your middle school cafeteria and instead go for something warm and homey.

 The outdoor apparel and equipment store REI takes this to another level.
 They have actual mini boulders on the floor in their shoe department.
-When customers try on shoes, sales associates encourage them to try to climb the boulder to test durability and comfort.
-Offering customers the chance to see how the shoes feel in their intended environment provides a more accurate, interactive, and thematically linked in-store experience.
+When customers try on shoes, sales associates encourage them to climb the boulder to test durability and comfort.
+Offering customers to see how the shoes feel in their intended environment provides a more accurate, interactive, and thematically linked in-store experience.

 Avoid having your colors clash with each other.
-Make sure your visual merchandising design is cohesive and agreeable to the shoppers eye.
-Think gradients – grouping similar colors together and then slowly fading into other colors or patterns is much more pleasing and visually appealing.
+Ensure your visual merchandising design is cohesive and agreeable to the shoppers’ eye.
+Think gradients – grouping similar colors and slowly fading into other colors or patterns is much more pleasing and visually appealing.

-This doesn’t necessarily mean that you have to have the same color across the whole store.
+This doesn’t necessarily mean you must have the same color throughout the store.
 Naturally, some colors go great with others.
-If it’s the holiday season, then obviously green and red will help create a stronger Christmas energy.
-But maybe don’t put a blue hanukkah themed display in the same line of vision.
+If it’s the holiday season, green and red will obviously help create a stronger Christmas energy.
+But maybe don’t put a blue Hanukkah-themed display in the same line of vision.